-The Pawnee tribe is removed from Nebraska to Indian Territory.
+The Pawnee are removed from Nebraska to Indian Territory.

-The Red River (or Buffalo War) between the United States military, Cheyennes, Arapahos, Comanches, and Kiowas left the tribes subdued and confined to their reservations.
+The Red River (or Buffalo War) between the United States military, Cheyenne, Arapaho, Comanche, and Kiowa left the tribes subdued and confined to their reservations.

-The Ponca tribe is removed from Nebraska to Indian Territory.
+The Ponca re removed from Nebraska to Indian Territory.

-The Iowas are removed from Nebraska and Kansas to Indian Territory.
+The Iowa are removed from Nebraska and Kansas to Indian Territory.

 The Boomer Movement, started under David L. Payne, campaigned to open the Unassigned Lands in central Indian Territory for settlement purposes.
 This generated discussion among the Cherokee and Creeks in an attempt to thwart Payne’s efforts.